Andersson007/certification/README_template.md

 ## Use cases

 > This section should outline in detail 3-5 common use cases for the collection.
-These should be informative examples of how the collection has been used, or how you’d like to see it be used.
+These should be informative examples of how the collection has been used, or how you'd like to see it be used.

 ## Testing

 > This section should include information on how the collection was tested and how it performed.
-Include information on what environments it’s been tested against, and any known exceptions or workarounds necessary for its use.
+Include information on what environments it's been tested against, and any known exceptions or workarounds necessary for its use.

 ## Support